prudent-rs/prudent/README.md

 This is special only to `0.*` - it is **not** possible to have a wildcard matching various **major** versions `1.0` or higher.

+## Procedural macros with side effects
+Several `prudent` macros duplicate their expression "parameter".
+In the generated Rust code the parameter expression is evaluated only once, but it's present in the code twice - once in an inactive `if false {...}` branch for verification, and once in the following active `else {...}` branch.

+That is OK with macros by example (defined with `macro_rules!`), and OK with any well-behaving procedural macros.
+However, if you pass in an expression that invokes a procedural macro that has side effects or state, it's your problem.
+Such a macro contradicts Rust guidelines.

 # Quality assurance

 Checks and tests are run by [GitHub Actions].
 See